UtrechtUniversity/SWORDS-UU/collect_variables/README.md

 Interactive data analysis can be found in the [Jupyter Notebook variable_analysis.ipynb](variable_analysis.ipynb).
 As mentioned in the phase diagram, it is possible to optionally filter the analysis for research groups or private users only.
 This is elaborated in the Jupyter notebook.

+This notebook analyzes the information in the repositories.
+The notebook contains analysis of licenses, programming languages, howfairis scores and other variables present in github repositories.

 ## License

 See [/LICENSE](../LICENSE).